When Do Student Loan Payments Resume?

 Can I Get an Extension to the Payment Pause?

-The debt ceiling bill makes it illegal for President Biden to extend the pause on loan payments any further.
+The debt ceiling bill made it illegal for President Biden to extend the pause on loan payments any further.

 However, options do exist for individual borrowers to withhold on paying their loans without the negative consequences of delinquency or default.